nebrius/raspi-peripheral/README.md

 #### destroy()

 This method "destroys" the pin.
-It takes no arguments and does not return a value.
 Destroying a pin sets the alive flag to false and emits a "destroy" event.
 The ```destroy``` method is automatically called whenever a new peripheral is initialized over another peripheral.

 This method _does not_ perform any Wiring Pi cleanup.
 If you need to perform any cleanup in your peripheral code, you should listen for the "destroy" event in your peripheral's constructor.

 This method _should not_ be called directly.
 The Peripheral base class will call this method automatically when a new peripheral is initialized over the old one.

+_Arguments_: None

+_Returns_: None

 ## Example gulpfile for compiling to ECMAScript 6